Giants of the Month Archive

 Giant Staff Member of the Month

-Our Giant Staff Member of the Month for October 2025 is Warehouse Foreman Samuel Chapa.
+Our Giant Staff Member of the Month for November 2025 is Veronica Phillips, AVID Teacher at Goose Creek Memorial High School.

 Thank you to Houston Methodist Baytown Hospital for sponsoring this award.